SomeUserName1/probablistic-automata/README.md

 - [x] Implement sparse matrix internals of the algorithm in addition to dense matrices
 - [x] Presentation on WA paper & implementation
 - [x] Implement Lifting for WAs/Benchmarks
+- [x] parser for rewriting systems
-- [ ] Parsers for ODE & rewriting systems
+- [ ] Parser for ODE
-- [ ] higher oreder ODE to system of first order ODEs
+- [ ] higher order ODE to system of first order ODEs
 - [ ] ODE to rewriting system conversion
-- [ ] Execute algorithm with minimal example on paper (DE)
 - [ ] Implementation of rewriting system algorithm
 - [ ] Presentation on PNAS paper & implementation
 - [ ] Compare minimizations, in terms of speed, memory & coherrence